Pay Traffic Ticket in Arizona

 Registration and eligibility varies by school, but you should be able to use a defensive driving course if:

-- The citation is not associated with a serious injury or fatal accident.
+- Your traffic violation was not associated with a serious injury or fatal accident.

-- You can complete the course at least seven days before your hearing date.
+- You can complete the course at least 7 days before your hearing date.

-For more information, visit our section on AZ ticket dismissal and point reduction.
+For more information, visit our section on defensive driving in Arizona.

-Once it’s all said and done, check your driving record to make sure:
+Once it's all said and done, check your Arizona driving record to make sure:

-- No points show up (if you opted to take a defensive driving course).
+- No points show up (if you opted to complete a defensive driving course).

-Under normal circumstances, you can talk with the MVD about driving record points; however, if you see points on your record related to a traffic ticket for which you complete a defensive driving school, you need to notify your court.
+Under normal circumstances, you can talk with the AZ DOT about driving record points; however, if you see points on your driving record related to a traffic ticket for which you complete a defensive driving school, you need to notify your court.